anastasiadoulab/machaon/README.md

 - If you want to compare a polymer as a whole structure you could use pdb-tools : https://github.com/haddocking/pdb-tools
 and combine multiple chains to one.
 You should remove any pre-computed features of the old PDB
-(*_angles.pkl, *_distances.pkl, *_triangles.pkl) and the original PDB from the dataset (you could
+(*_angles.pkl, *_distances.pkl, *_triangles.pkl or *.proto) and the original PDB from the dataset
-keep these files in a separate location as back up).
-You need to decide which original &lt;PDB ID&gt; and
+(you could keep these files in a separate location as back up).
+You need to decide which original
-&lt;PDB chain ID&gt; you will use as a reference for the third-party resources.
+&lt;PDB ID&gt; and &lt;PDB chain ID&gt; you will use as a reference for the third-party resources.

 - In case you encounter warnings about empty chain identifiers or missing chains, use pdb_chain
 command from pdb-tools: ```pdb_chain -A no_chains.pdb > corrected.pdb``` to put a dummy identifier